icarus-ufrj/IcarusLIB/README.md

 * GPS - Done - To test
 * MLX90614 - Done - To test
 * XBEE - Done - To test
-* SD - Done - To test
+* SD - Done - Improved - To test
-* IcarusLib - TODO

 ### Objectives